Kenan Pirić: International career

 Pirić was a member of the Bosnia and Herzegovina under-21 team.
 He made seven appearances during the 2017 UEFA European Under-21 Championship qualifiers in 2015 and 2016.
 He also served as team captain under coach Vlado Jagodić.

 In May 2016, Pirić received his first senior call-up, for a friendly game against Spain and the 2016 Kirin Cup, but had to wait until 31 January 2018 to make his debut against Mexico.

 Personal life

 Pirić married his long-time girlfriend Erina in December 2018.
-Together they have a son named Eman.